dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 - An out-of-range candidate MUST go back through the loop, never be reduced modulo `n`.
   Reducing introduces exactly the bias RFC 6979 exists to remove.

-### Auxiliary input

-`aux` is where anything beyond the key and the message enters.
-Three profiles are defined.
-A signer MUST document which it implements, and MAY implement more than one.

-**Profile D — deterministic.** `aux` is absent.
-Signatures are a pure function of key and message and can be reproduced on other hardware.
-SHOULD be offered as an option for users who want to cross-check devices; SHOULD NOT be the default (see Rationale).

-**Profile H — hedged.** `aux` is 32 fresh bytes from a cryptographically secure RNG for each signature.
-The RECOMMENDED default for software wallets.
-If the RNG silently fails, this degrades to Profile D — never to a repeated nonce.

-**Profile X — anti-exfil.** `aux` is the 32-byte host commitment `c` from the extension below, which is only meaningful together with the nonce tweak defined there.

-In every profile: an `aux` value MUST NOT be reused across two signing attempts that share a key and message but differ in anything else, and `aux` MUST NOT be derived from any secret except by the constructions in this document — it is salt, not a second key.
+The `aux` input has exactly two defined uses: the grinding counter in the next section, and the host commitment in the anti-exfil extension.
+A signer MUST NOT put anything else in it — no RNG output, no device identifiers, no second secret.
+Local randomness in the nonce destroys reproducibility, and unverifiable entropy is exactly what this document exists to remove; a wallet that wants extra randomness in the nonce should use the anti-exfil tweak, where its use can be checked.
 Implementations SHOULD compute the derivation in constant time with respect to `sk` and `k`.

 ### Low-R grinding

 DER encodes the `r` component of a signature as a signed integer, so an `r` whose leading byte is `0x80` or higher costs one extra padding byte.
-Grinding retries the nonce until `r` is below 2^255 (leading byte under `0x80`), making every signature its minimum, predictable size.
+Grinding retries the nonce until `r` is low, making every signature its minimum, predictable size.

-Under Profiles D and H, a signer MUST grind.
-Let `aux_0` be the profile's auxiliary input, or 32 zero bytes under Profile D. For `i = 0, 1, 2, ...`:
+Outside the anti-exfil extension, a signer MUST sign as follows:

 ```
-aux_i = tagged_hash("HedgedNonce/grind", aux_0 || LE32(i))
+k_0 = nonce(sk, msg)                                    (aux absent)
-k_i   = nonce(sk, msg, aux_i)
+k_i = nonce(sk, msg, LE32(i) || 28 zero bytes)          for i = 1, 2, 3, ...
 ```

-The signer signs with the first `k_i` whose `R = k_i G` has a low x-coordinate.
-Expected
-attempts: two.
-The signer MUST NOT cap the loop and fall back to a high `R`.
+and use the first `k_i` whose signature has a low `r`: `bytes(r)` starts with a byte below `0x80`.
+The expected number of attempts is two.
+The signer MUST NOT cap the loop and fall back to a high `r`.

-Note that grinding hashes `aux_0` even at `i = 0`, so Profile D passes a (fixed) `aux` rather than none.
-Profile D stays reproducible — every signer following this document derives the same `k` — but its signatures differ from bare RFC 6979 with no extra input.
+This is, deliberately, the exact grinding that Bitcoin Core ships (see Rationale for provenance).
+No randomness is involved, so any two compliant signers produce identical signatures for the same key and message, which is what lets a user check one device against another.

-Under Profile X the signer MUST NOT grind: it signs once, with the tweaked nonce from the protocol below, and no low-`R` check.
+Under the anti-exfil extension the signer MUST NOT grind: it signs once, with the tweaked nonce from the protocol below, and no low-`r` check.
 To the host, "retry until I like the R" and "abort until the nonce leaks the bit I want" are the same observable behaviour, so a protocol that permits one cannot detect the other.
 Anti-exfil signatures are therefore one byte larger about half the time.
 This is the intended trade, and it is already how the shipping implementations behave (see Rationale).

 ### Anti-exfil extension

 This section is OPTIONAL.
 It applies when signing is split between a *host* (the wallet software building the transaction) and a *signer* (the device holding the key), and it assumes an honest host checking a possibly-dishonest signer.
+The mechanism is a tweak: the signer's nonce point is shifted by a hash of host-supplied randomness, and the host checks that shift in the final signature.

 Define: